h2oai/h2ogpt/docs/FAQ.md

 Use appropriate `CMAKE_ARGS` [instructions](https://github.com/abetlen/llama-cpp-python#installation) for building on MAC/CPU/etc.

+Set `CUDA_VISIBLE_DEVICES=0` to run on single 48GB GPU for maximum speed, or set to more GPUs if required.
+Model without usage consumes about 36GB, but uses 40GB after simple usage.

+NOTE: For long-context input or large max_seq_len, Mixtral GGUF seems unstable at moment.
+Even just starting model with 32k context using 2*48 GPUs.
+So expect llama.cpp to have more bug fixes.
+We have not seen Mixtral work on llama.cpp for more than `--max_seq_len=4096`.

 ### Video Extraction (experimental)

 Ways to get Audio (ASR) and Video extraction: